mitsosf/historical_stock_data/README.md

 Been having some issues while receiving recent data, I think the endpoint does not allow me to get the latest data.

 TODOs:
-Organise the frontend code a bit better
+Organise the frontend code a bit better,
-Implement the email functionality, ideally in a queue General code cleanup
+Implement the email functionality, ideally in a queue, General code cleanup